zmraz/Robocode/README.md

 # Robocode
-Codes and scripts and algorithms for Robot
+Codes and scripts and algorithms for Robot, a Raspberry Pi 3 robot.

+The scripts focus on control, interaction, machine learning and AI.